5 Dog-friendly Things to Do in North Devon

 Saunton Sands Beach, around 20 minutes' drive from the Beach Retreats, is a hugely dog friendly beach that welcomes waggy tails all year round.
 There's a straightforward zoning system in place that means that you only need to keep Fido on his lead for the first five minutes of your walk, after which point there's 3.5 miles of free-run sand!
 The shallow waters are perfect for water dogs to run, splash and play, too.

-If you want to avoid the busiest part of the beach, take the path from the car park which takes you over the dunes and further up the beach.
+If you want to avoid the busiest part of the beach, take the path from the car park which takes you over the sand dunes and further up the beach.
 This is perfect for nervous or reactive pups who prefer to avoid the crowds.
 You'll be able to get to the quietest section a bit faster, without having to dodge too many families, picnics and other waggy tail distractions.

 3. Go for Hot Chocolate in the Bay Brasserie